A Survey on LLM-as-a-Judge: Improvement Strategy

 Integrating multiple evaluation results for the same content to obtain the final result is a common strategy in various experiments and engineering pipelines, which can reduce the impacts of accidental factors and random errors.
 The most basic optimization strategy is to perform multiple runs of evaluation on the same content with different hyper-parameters and settings, and then summarize these results.
-For example the work of Sottana et al.\cite{sottana2023evaluation} reduces randomness in evaluations by averaging multiple scores of the same sample.
-Similarly, PsychoBench\cite{huang2023humanity} takes the mean and standard deviation from ten independent runs.
+For example, the work of Sottana et al.\cite{sottana2023evaluation} reduces randomness in evaluations by averaging multiple scores of the same sample.
+Similarly, PsychoBench\cite{psycho_bench} takes the mean and standard deviation from ten independent runs.
 Auto-J\cite{auto-j} further amplifies the differences between evaluation rounds, which combine critiques with and without scenario criteria to obtain the final results.

-In addition to integrating results from multiple rounds of evaluation, using multiple LLM evaluators to assess the contents simultaneously and the integrating the results is another effective method, which can reduce biases introduced by LLMs.
-For instance, CPAD\cite{cpad} utilizes ChatGLM-6B\cite{chatglm}, Ziya-13B\cite{ziya} and ChatYuan-Large-v2\cite{chatyuan} as evaluators to evaluate the contents and obtain the final results by voting.
-Bai et al.\cite{bai2024benchmarking} propose a novel evaluation method called decentralized peer review of LLMs, which utilizes LLMs that generate contents to evaluate each other's generated contents and eventually integrate the results.
+In addition to integrating results from multiple rounds of evaluation, using multiple LLM evaluators to assess the contents simultaneously and integrating the results is another effective method, which can reduce biases introduced by LLMs.
+For instance, CPAD\cite{cpad} utilizes ChatGLM-6B\cite{chatglm}, Ziya-13B\cite{ziya}, and ChatYuan-Large-v2\cite{chatyuan} as evaluators to evaluate the contents and obtain the final results by voting.
+Bai et al.\cite{lm-as-an-examiner} propose a novel evaluation method called decentralized peer review of LLMs, which utilizes LLMs that generate content to evaluate each other's generated content and eventually integrate the results.
+EvalMORAAL\cite{mohammadi2025evalmoraal} also employs a similar LLM-as-a-judge peer review mechanism, detecting conflicts in evaluation results by checking whether score differences exceed a preset threshold, and uses majority voting to resolve conflicts.

+The aforementioned multi-round or multi-model approaches represent a type of peer-parallel evaluation strategy, and their integration process is relatively straightforward.
+Researchers have also proposed many more complex evaluation frameworks featuring greater interactivity between different evaluations.
+For example, Jaehun Jung et al. proposed Cascaded Selective Evaluation\cite{jung2024trust}.
+This framework transitions from weaker, smaller models to stronger, larger models based on confidence, allowing the majority of evaluations to be handled by smaller models, which significantly reduces the costs of computing resources and improves efficiency.
+Recent work \cite{zhang2025crowd}, on the other hand, proposed Crowd-based Comparative Evaluation.
+This method utilizes multiple LLMs to construct crowd responses based on candidate responses for comparison, thereby generating multiple crowd judgments that serve as reference content for the final evaluation.
+This enables LLM-as-a-Judge to capture richer details and enhance evaluation reliability.